WP-API/node-wpapi/README.md

 });
 ```

-#### SECURITY WARNING

-Please be aware that basic authentication sends your username and password over the wire, in plain text. **We only recommend using basic authentication in production if you are securing your requests with SSL.**

-More robust authentication methods will hopefully be added; we would welcome contributions in this area!

 ## API Documentation

 In addition to the above getting-started guide, we have automatically-generated [API documentation](http://wp-api.github.io/node-wpapi).
-More user-oriented documentation, including a more in-depth overview of available endpoint and filter methods, will be added to this README in the near future.

 ## Issues